khval/AmosKittens/compatibility/amos_extra.md

 *Not working:*

-    Tying something into the card, you can’t remove chars.
+    Typing something into the card, you can’t remove chars.
     It crashes when pressing right arrow.

 **Font_Convert.AMOS**